 How much does mould removal cost for an entire house?

 If you are unlucky enough to have mould affecting your entire home, this will increase the cost of removal.
-With an area this large, the time required to eradicate mould is relatively high which leads to an expensive job.
+With an area this large, the time required to eradicate mould is relatively high, leading to an expensive job.
 This is why it’s better to tackle any small mould growths before they spread.

 Can I remove mould myself?

 Firstly, it is essential that you protect yourself when tackling a potentially hazardous job.
-In the case of mould removal, you should ensure you purchase goggles, a mask and gloves.
+In the case of mould removal, you should ensure you purchase goggles, a mask, a biohazard suit and gloves.

 When considering if you are able to remove mould, you should take into account: